-The issue of teen's vaping isn't isolated to the Tigard-Tualatin School District or larger districts like Portland Public Schools.
-It appears to be common in West Linn-Wilsonville.
+The issue of teens vaping isn't isolated to the Tigard-Tualatin School District or larger districts like Portland Public Schools.
+It appears to be common in Lake Oswego.

 Students report seeing their peers Juul in school bathrooms, at football games, dances, in the car during lunch, on field trips, in the hallway and even in class.

-"Kids don't care," Smith said, adding that Juuls and other vaping devices don't smell like cigarettes so it's easier to conceal.
+Because Juuls and other vaping devices don't smell like cigarettes, they're easier to conceal.

 "It's funny.
 People like the danger of doing it when you're not supposed to," he said.